w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 - We have already defined the hardware and the software stack
 - Start with coarse tuning, identify the dominating costs first
   - Is it computing, storage, or processing?
-- Identify a suitable budget, implement, refine later
+- Identify a suitable budget, implement, and refine later
   - Wrong refinements can do a lot of damage

 # On cloud v1